Category

 share this article:

 Imagine this: You're in a corporate meeting, and someone makes a crucial statement that could change the outcome of a major project, or even a legal case.
-You've captured that on audio.
-Now, that simple audio clip holds the potential to be a game-changer.
-But can it be presented as reliable evidence in court?
+And you've captured that on audio.

-The Fast Growth of Audio Recordings as Evidence
+The Role of Audio Evidence in Legal Proceedings

 Landmark Cases Proving the Utility of Audio Recordings

-The echoes of recorded words have reverberated through the hallowed halls of justice numerous times, leaving an indelible impact on the course of history.
-Here are some infamous cases where audio recordings took center stage:
+Audio recordings, numerous times, have left a loud impact on the course of history.
+Here are some infamous cases where echos of recorded words took center stage:

 The Watergate Scandal